daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ## Elastic IP Addresses

 Elastic IP addresses are static/persistent public IPs that come with your account.
-If any software/instances fail, they can be remapped to anotehr instance quickly i.e. not allocated to an instance.
+If any software/instances fail, they can be remapped to another instance quickly i.e. not allocated to an instance.

-## Subnet

-A subnet is a section of a VPC that you can contain/group resources such as EC2 instances.
-Subnet is a range of IP addresses in your VPC.
-Subnet is always mapped to a single Availability Zone.
-Two types of subnets:

-- Public: Has access to the internet gateway; contains resources that need to be accessible by the public
-- Private: Does not have access to the internet gateway; contains resources that should be accessible only through your private network i.e. databases

 ## Network Access control List (ACLs)